"Civilization is Repression."

 Trumpism is all about permitting repressed urges to reemerge.
 It is Trump's brand and his appeal.
 He permits himself and others to say and do things that are not consistent with peaceful societies.
 He derides our heroes like John McCain and Captain Humayun Khan, who died protecting his American platoon in Iraq.
 These men are rivals for admiration and attention, so he has to destroy their reputations and attack their standards replacing them with his own --- how many hooker notches and sharp deals did they have in their belts.

-Trump permits himself to viciously attack an endless list of opponents, critics, enemies and even friends.
+Trump permits himself to viciously attack an endless list of opponents, critics, and even friends.
 He permits himself to call down violence on those who fail to grovel when he demands it.
-He feels no need to disguise his bullying, and some of his followers feel that they no longer need to repress their own instincts in this direction.
+He feels no need to disguise his bullying, and some of his followers feel that they no longer need to repress their own very human instincts in this direction.

-Most important, Trump believes and is trying to convince others that civilization/repression is not necessary and that we, the U.S., can win in an uncivilized World without rules, one that is governed instead by fear “where the life of man (is) solitary, poor, nasty, brutish, and short.”All of us understand Trump.
-He is no mystery.
-We all have wanted to unleash angry attacks on rivals and understand lust, but we repress these urges to safeguard our longer term and more limited goals.
-We usually are willing to repress our unlimited desires even though we would prefer not to.
-Not President Trump.
-Viciousness is his appeal.
-Many find him refreshing because he is saying what they would like to believe --- that repression of primitive urges is not necessary and that failing to cultivate friends and allies will not be suicidal in the longer run.
-We will see.
+Most important, Trump believes and tries to convince others that civilization/repression does not put America first.
+The U.S., he believes can win, in effect be first, in a World without limits and rules, one that in the words of Thomas Hobbes “life of man (is) solitary, poor, nasty, brutish, and short.”
+Many of us understand Trump's appeal because we all have wanted to unleash angry attacks on rivals and understand lust, but we repress these urges to protect our civilization and its safer and more limited goals.
+We usually are willing to repress our unlimited desires even though we would love it if we did not have to do so.